-- Reach out to Settings, then choose Import Data.
+- First, go to the Settings, then choose Import Data.

-- In the Download page, select Browse.
-Note: Download a sample file if you need help formatting your journal entries.
+- After that, on the Download page, select Browse.
+(Note: Download a sample file if you need help formatting your journal entries.)

 - Choose your CSV or Excel file which you have prepared earlier.
 Open it and click on Next.

-- Map your information.
+- Also, map your information.
 The most important direction in the import is to map your file headers to the QuickBooks area in ways 3 of the import.
 Some key ways below:

-- You want to locate our file headers to “ Excel Transaction” areas.
-This mapping will capable us to import your transaction properly into QuickBooks business.
+- You want to locate our file headers in the Excel Transaction area.
+This mapping will give us the ability to import transactions properly into the QuickBooks business.

-- Your Field represents the headers on your spreadsheet.
-From each small arrow icon, select the one that matches a field in QuickBooks Online.
+- Your field represents the headers on your spreadsheet.
+So, from each small arrow icon, select the one that matches a field in QuickBooks Online.

-- Select Next.
-If an error occurs edit the file and retry.
+- Then, select Next.
+If an error occurs, edit the file and retry.

 Once you’re done, you can use the search function to check and edit the journal entries.